al-c95/MyLibrary/docs/detailed_design.md

 ### Exports
 Exporting and importing data in XLSX and CSV format is supported.

+For books, author entries are in the format: `Firstname Lastname; Firstname Lastname`.

 #### Excel
 Each export has a metadata section indicating the date and time it was created and the application version that created it.
 It has a row for each record, comprised of the Id and other fields.
 Images are not included.
 ![Excel format](img/excel_format.jpg)